samelliott25/orderfi-restaurant-platform/replit.md

 ```
 Changelog:
 - July 10, 2025.
+ADA UI CONSISTENCY BREAKTHROUGH: Created comprehensive design system for unified OrderFi branding
+  - Built OrderFi Design System component library with consistent typography, colors, and spacing
+  - Created standardized components: OrderFiHeading, OrderFiSubtitle, OrderFiCard, OrderFiButton, OrderFiMetricCard
+  - Applied StandardLayout consistently across all admin pages for unified structure
+  - Fixed duplicate header issue in inventory-simplified.tsx that was causing React hooks errors
+  - Standardized all typography to use playwrite-font for headings, eliminating all rock-salt-font usage
+  - Removed all font-bold, font-semibold, and font-medium classes for clean, normal weight typography
+  - Applied responsive grid system with proper breakpoints across all admin pages
+  - Fixed dashboard layout inconsistency by migrating from custom AppLayout to StandardLayout
+  - Established consistent color palette: Orange (#f97316), Pink (#f97316), and muted design tokens
+  - Created unified spacing system and responsive design patterns for all admin interfaces
+  - All admin pages now have consistent: headers, navigation, fonts, colors, spacing, and responsive behavior
+- July 10, 2025.
 Fixed all duplicate headers and inconsistent fonts across admin pages
   - Fixed duplicate StandardLayout calls in inventory-simplified.tsx and stock.tsx that were causing React hooks errors
   - Added proper titles and subtitles to all admin pages: Payments & Transactions, Inventory Management, Stock Management